tfursten/IBD-2N/README.md

 Description
 -----------
-In the simulation, a population exists on a NxN rectangular lattice with either periodic boundaries (a torus) or absorbing boundaries.
+In the simulation, a population exists on a NxN rectangular lattice with periodic boundaries (a torus).
 Individuals are uniformly distributed on the lattice with a single individual per node.
-Individuals are diploid and contain **n** independent genetic loci.
+Individuals are diploid and contain *n* independent genetic loci.

 In the initial generation, the population contains the maximum number of individuals allowed by the landscape and each individual is assigned a unique allele (represented by an integer).
 During every discrete generation cycle, all individuals reproduce by producing a set number of clonal offspring.
 These offspring experinece mutations according to the infinite alleles model at rate mu.
 Each new allele is selectively neutral.
 A burn-in period may be set to allow the population to reach a drift/mutation equilibrium.